-map showing the extent of the centre;

-centre character statement, providing a brief description of the centre:

-desired future character, establishing the direction development in the centre: and table of

-- table of objectives and controls relating to uses, built form, amenity, the public domain etc. The controls represent specific ways in which a development proposal can meet the objectives.
+- map showing the extent of the centre; - centre character statement, providing a brief description of the centre; - desired future character, establishing the direction and outcomes to be achieved through development in the centre; and - ▶ table of objectives and controls relating to uses, built form, amenity, the public domain etc. The controls represent specific ways in which a development proposal can meet the objectives.
 A street section diagram is also provided for some centres to illustrate certain controls.